 Big brands generally sell all types of products.
 You can stand out of the pack by choosing a particular product and building your SEO around that product.
 Doing so will not only stand you out from the crowd, but your efforts at doing great SEO will be rewarding and uncomplicated.

 When creating a domain name for your eCommerce website, remember to include the name of that product therein.
 This will give you lots of SEO benefits and subsequent high ranking.
 Example – ebags.com (Here Bag is a specific product)

 10. Website Speed Helps in SEO

 The loading speed on the majority of the leading eCommerce brands out there is barely above average.
 This is a result of the numerous products and scripts that are usually loaded on a particular page.
 Google takes note of the time it takes for any website page to load into consideration when ranking sites.
 Therefore, you should put more effort into building a site that will utilize speed optimally for your pages to rank successfully.
 Optimize your website using the given top three tools…Relevant Article of Page Load Time Optimization Tips

 11. Don’t Forget the Power of CRO

-All you need to do to enhance users’ experience, decrease bounce rate and increase page views is by ensuring that your conversion rate is optimized.
+All you need to do to enhance users’ experience, decrease the bounce rate and increase page views is by ensuring that your conversion rate is optimized.
 There is almost no website in the world that doesn’t face the challenges brought on by CRO.
-But then, it is possible for every website to increase the capacity to build up conversions and sales.
+But then, every website can increase the capacity to build up conversions and sales.
 Some important CRO points are given below…